anvesh-27/Automated-Instagram-login/README.md

 # Automated Instagram login
+Troubled with clearing chrome history after using Instagram or Repeated logins in Incognito.
+Check this out.
 A simple web automated python script created using selenium.
 It takes your login credentials only for the first time and stores them locally on your machine.

 # Installation